iv-org/invidious/README.md

 ### Linux

 To manually compile invidious you need at least 2GB of RAM.
-If you have less please fall back to Docker.
+If you have less you can setup SWAP to have a combined amount of 2 GB or fall back to Docker.

 #### Install dependencies